luphord/imgwrench/docs/usage.rst

     Crop images to the given aspect ratio.

     Options:
-    -a, --aspect-ratio TEXT  aspect ratio to crop to, defaults to "3:2" --help                   Show this message and exit.
+    -a, --aspect-ratio RATIO  aspect ratio to crop to  [default: 3:2] --help                    Show this message and exit.

 frame
 =====